jeffboody/libvkk/core/readme.md

 should be rounded up to vec4.
 For example, rather than passing a mat3 matrix you should instead pass a mat4 matrix then cast it to a mat3 in the shader.
-The VKK library does not restrict the types of layouts supported however it seems that std140 is most portable so this is recommended.
+The VKK library does not restrict the types of layouts supported, however, it seems that std140 is most portable so this is recommended.

 Note that the VKK library restricts the number of sets supported to 4 (set 0-3) since this is the minimum guaranteed